 Arthritis, a common cause of chronic pain, affects more than one-quarter of American adults.
-If your joints, the tissues that surround your joints, or other connective tissue cause you pain due to inflammation, call or make an appointment online today with the specialists at The Nexus Pain Center in Columbus, Georgia.
+If your joints, the tissues that surround your joints, or other connective tissue cause you pain due to inflammation, call or make an appointment online with the specialists at The Nexus Pain Center in Columbus or LaGrange, Georgia, today.

 Arthritis is the term given to a group of diseases that cause inflammation to one or more of your joints.
 The main symptoms associated with arthritis are joint pain and stiffness.
 The most common types of arthritis include: